divyatadimeti/certified-llm-safety-hindi/README.md

   Implements logic for phrase augmentation and encapsulated augmentation of adversarial prompts.

 - **`defenses.py`**
-  Contains the safety filter implementation based on the original paper.
+  Contains the safety filter implementation from the original paper.

 - **`safety_classifier.py`**
   Script to train the safety classifier on the prompts dataset.